KenanJones/everyday-things/README.md

 ### Version 0.1.4
 We identified that the `toString` methods are repetitive and that we could use polymorphism to allow us to stay DRY.

 Because of this, we need to do a lot of refactoring.
 First, we need to create a `Liquid`.
 From that `Liquid`, we need create `Beverage` which extends `Liquid`, and `Soda` and `Beer` extend `Beverage`.
 But because `Water` is not only a `Beverage`, we need to move that class out of `beverage` and into the `liquid` package.
-Maybe later `Water` will identify which package is correct for it, but until then, moving it into `Liquid` is satisfactor.
+Maybe later `Water` will identify which package is correct for it, but until then, moving it into `Liquid` is satisfactory.

+We also decided to change our beverages so we can keep using declarative accessor methods, e.g. `sodaBottle.getSoda()` vs `sodaBottle.getLiquid()`.
+In the process, we discover that `WaterBottle`'s constructor cannot pass a `Liquid` to a `Beverage` because a `Liquid` is not a `Beverage`.

+This forces us to move `WaterBottle` out of `Beverage`.
+But now we have an issue of repetition that needs to be solved.
+This issue will be an extra credit assignment due Friday, March 3, 2017 at midnight.
+Simply for the repository and once you have made the changes, do a pull request.
+Those correct solutions will be given 5 points.

 ### Version 0.1.3
 We demonstrated that we can polymorph into bottles and that the latest `toString` method would resolve and that each child class can use `getCapacity`.
 Then we introduced the `HandSanitizerBottle`.
 This led us to the conclusion that we needed to refactor some to prevent us from drinking hand sanitizer on accident.
 This version reminds us what we did.